markc/bojax/README.md

     #!/bin/sh
     rsync -av ./ bojax.net:var/www/bojax.net --del --exclude='.git'
     ssh -t -t bojax.net '/home/admin/bin/nrestart'
+    echo
+    echo "Remember to 'git push'if using a remote git repo"

 where `nrestart` is a shell script on the remote server...

     #!/bin/sh
     sudo kill `cat /home/admin/tmp/nginx.pid` && sudo /home/admin/bin/nginx

-and these aliases are also handy for the admin user...
+and these aliases are also handy for the admin user (assuming OpenResty has been built and installed under the admin user account)...

     alias nstart='sudo /home/admin/bin/nginx'
     alias nstop='sudo kill `cat /home/admin/tmp/nginx.pid`'
-    alias nrestart='nstop;nstart'

 Make sure you `chmod +x .git/hooks/post-commit` and the `./` rsync source path will need to be a full path to your repo if you execute a